YouCliN Research Award

 - The award ceremony takes place during the SFCNS Congress in Basel.

-We are very happy to announce the former winners of the 2nd YouCliN Award.
-Prizes were awarded to the best three independent clinical research papers presented at the YouCliN Award Session at the SFCNS Congress in Lausanne.
-The presentation of the awards took place on 24th of October 2019 at Olympic Museum during the Networking event.
+We are very happy to announce the former winners of the 3rd YouCliN Research Award.
+Prizes were awarded to the best three independent clinical research papers presented at the YouCliN Award Session at the SFCNS Congress in Basel on 29th September 2022.
 Our warmest congratulations to all winners!